Florian Sénéchal: Arkéa–B&B Hotels (2024-2025)

 In October 2023, Sénéchal signed a two-year contract with UCI WorldTeam from the 2024 season.
 His best result during the season was a tenth-place finish at the Antwerp Port Epic, having been set back by two collarbone fractures, the death of his grandfather and burnout which had left him contemplating his career in the sport.
 He also had to apologise for comments that he had made about the team's equipment provider Bianchi at Paris–Roubaix.

+Alpecin-Premier Tech

+Sénéchal signed a one-year contract with UCI WorldTeam Alpecin–Premier Tech for the 2026 season after the collapse of Arkéa–B&B Hotels.